Brewers reliever Josh Hader apologizes to teammates

 ”I believe that, much like many of our millennial youth, he just probably forgot about whatever that moment was in his adolescence,” Bean added.

 The tweets stirred a range of emotions among some players who took part in an optional workout on Thursday that did not include the Brewers’ five All-Star representatives.
-Teammates voiced support while also wanting to hear from Hader.
+Teammates voiced support while also saying they wanted to hear from Hader.

 ”Today was big for him.
 A sincere apology was needed and he did – you could tell in his voice that he’s very, very sorry,” said Phillips, Hader’s roommate for the past four years.
 They have lived together since their days in the Astros organization before being traded to the Brewers in 2015.